Lonelywolf88/cloud-video-transcoder/A2_response_to_criteria.md

 ### In-memory cache

-- **ElastiCache instance name:**
+- **ElastiCache instance name:** g57-memcache
-- **What data is being cached?:** [eg. Thumbnails from YouTube videos obatined from external API]
+- **What data is being cached?:** Thumbnails from uploaded videos (small JPEG images retrieved from S3) and video metadata (JSON objects containing title, status, tags, renditions, etc.).
-- **Why is this data likely to be accessed frequently?:** [ eg. Thumbnails from popular YouTube videos are likely to be shown to multiple users ]
+- **Why is this data likely to be accessed frequently?:** Thumbnails are displayed every time users browse the video list, so they are repeatedly requested.Metadata is queried whenever a user opens the dashboard, refreshes the list, or filters videos.
 - **Video timestamp:**
 - **Relevant files:**
-    -
+    -src/lib/cache.js (Memcached connection and helpers like cacheGetJSON, cacheSetJSON, cacheGetBuffer, cacheSetBuffer) -src/routes/videos.js

 ### Core - Statelessness

-- **What data is stored within your application that is not stored in cloud data services?:** [eg. intermediate video files that have been transcoded but not stabilised]
+- **What data is stored within your application that is not stored in cloud data services?:** Only temporary files created by the transcode worker (e.g. original downloads from S3, intermediate renditions during ffmpeg processing, and a thumbnail image before upload).
-- **Why is this data not considered persistent state?:** [eg. intermediate files can be recreated from source if they are lost]
+- **Why is this data not considered persistent state?:** These files are ephemeral — they exist only in the container’s /tmp directory while processing is in progress.
+After successful transcoding, all renditions and thumbnails are uploaded to S3 and metadata is written to DynamoDB.
+The temporary files are then deleted.
+If the container crashes, they can be recreated from the original video in S3.
-- **How does your application ensure data consistency if the app suddenly stops?:** [eg. journal used to record data transactions before they are done.
-A separate task scans the journal and corrects problems on startup and once every 5 minutes afterwards. ]
+- **How does your application ensure data consistency if the app suddenly stops?:** The worker uses DynamoDB to track job state.
+On startup and at intervals, it checks for “stale” jobs (locked too long) and re-queues them.
+This ensures that if a container crashes mid-process, another worker can pick up the job and re-process it safely.
+Because all durable state (video objects and thumbnails in S3, metadata in DynamoDB) is already stored in cloud services, no video data is lost.
+Playback and downloads use presigned S3 URLs, so the application never persists or proxies video content; clients fetch directly from S3.
 - **Relevant files:**
-    -
+    -src/worker/transcodeWorker.js
+    -src/lib/paths.js + src/routes/videos.js (manage presigned S3 URLs, never store video bytes in app)

 ### Graceful handling of persistent connections